-The purpose of the permanency hearing is to review the case in order to determine the appropriate permanency plan for the child.
-Permanency plans may include: Reunification, Adoption, Permanent Guardianship (ORS 419B.365), Guardianship (ORS 419B.366), Placement with a Fit and Willing Relative or Another Planned Permanent Living Arrangement (APPLA; for children age 16 and up).
+The purpose of the permanency hearing is to determine the appropriate permanency plan for the child.
+Permanency plans may include: Reunification, Adoption, Tribal Customary Adoption, Permanent Guardianship (ORS 419B.365), Guardianship (ORS 419B.366), Placement with a Fit and Willing Relative or Another Planned Permanent Living Arrangement (APPLA; for children age 16 and up).
+For further discussion regarding permanency plan options and the standards and timelines for changing the plan, please refer to the permanency hearing chapter in the Juvenile Dependency Benchbook.